How understanding our inner ‘drive to become’ helps us to navigate change

-We all know what a nut and a caterpillar want to become but what about a human being?
+We all know what a caterpillar and a nut want to become but what about a human being?
+Sigmund Freud was the first person to research this scientifically.
+He discovered that, for all of us:

 “Life is love and work.”

-To this, psychologist Will Schutz added a third dimension.
-He realised that people also want to be significant, to have status.
-We all want to do something or be someone that is significant compared to someone or something outside ourselves.
-For some people this means making more money than others.
-For other people it means having more followers on social media.
-And for some people it means making a difference to their family, their community, their country, an organisation, nature, future generations, or perhaps to just one other person or thing.
+For some people this means having more money than other people.
+For others it means having a bigger house or car or more followers on social media.
+And for some people it means making a difference to their family, their community, an organisation, nature, future generations, or perhaps just one other person or thing.

-- We all want to love and be loved
+• We all want to love and be loved

-- We all want to be significant in some way, that matters to us
+• We all want to be significant in some way, that matters to us

-This is why advertisers promise us:
+This is why advertisers promise:

-- “Buy this product and people will love you”
+• “Buy this product and people will love you”

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.